griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ## Create ShotGrid Tool

 Now comes the fun part - the actual ShotGrid tool!
-We'll copy the Reverse String tool as a template and modify it to suit our needs.
+We'll copy the Reverse String Tool as a template and modify it to suit our needs.

 ### Copy `reverse_string_tool`